ottopanini/spring-batch-developer-course/README.md

 ### composite item processor
 Chaining processing steps.
 Combines the filter item processor from previous lesson with the uppercase item processor from the other previous lesson.

+## Learn How To Handle Errors and Scale Applications
+### restart
+Shows how to restart a step.